Teachers Corner

 Students listening to a Ranger at Coldwater Ridge Visitor Center

-Some groups travel to Johnston Ridge Observatory on Washington State Route 504 from the west side of the Monument.
+Some groups travel to the Mount St Helens Visitor Center, the Science and Learning Center at Coldwater, the Hummocks Trail, and Coldwater Lake Recreation Area on Washington State Route 504 to the northwest side of the Monument.

 Other schools visit attractions on the Monument’s south and east sides, including: Lahar Viewpoint, Ape Cave, Trail of Two Forests, and Windy Ridge (many are only accessible in the fall).
 All of these areas offer different educational opportunities and experiences.